imaginerio/omeka-s-docker/README.md

 ## Test the containers on localhost

-First, to simplify dev and avoid to add `sudo` to all docker command, create a group `docker` and include yourself inside it.
+First, to simplify dev and avoid to add `sudo` to all docker commands, create a group `docker` and include yourself inside it.

 ```sh